deepsquare-io/deepathon-2023/submissions/Smartguy/README.md

 ## Improvements :
 For such app, you could for example :
 1. make it stateless
-2. use a cloud provider (e.g. Amazon RDS, DynamoDB)
+2. use a cloud provider DB solution (e.g. Amazon RDS, DynamoDB)
-3. use AWS SDK for S3 to interact with S3 buckets to operform operations using S3 APIs
+3. use AWS SDK for S3 to interact with S3 buckets to perform operations using S3 APIs
 4. use your own S3 solution (e.g. Ceph)

 Assuming you have a JSON file with user data structured like this :